chrisgalea06/HAR-using-smartphones/README.md

 ## Applying ML Models to the data
-`sklearn` Library was used to implement an SVM
-`keras and sklearn` Libraries were used to implement a Neural Net `keras` Library was used to implement an LSTM
+`sklearn` Library was used to implement an SVM and kNN `keras` Library was used to implement an LSTM

 The data was adjusted so that it matches each models’ input type and then was split into `x` and `y`.